cloudmesh/cloudmesh-volume/README-source.md

 Required Parameters:

-        AvailabilityZone (string) --

-            The Availability Zone in which to create the volume.
+        AvailabilityZone (string): The Availability Zone in which to create the volume.
 ```

 describe_volumes(**kwargs)